-Overall, our findings align with existing literature, indicating that changes in firms' emission intensity are either not affecting their economic and financial performance, or they are negatively affecting it, meaning that reductions in emission intensity drive increases in corporate performance.
-This effect is slightly stronger when controlling for the competitive environment that firms operate in, and significantly stronger for firms that effectively decarbonized their production, i.e. reduced their emission intensity.
-This result implies, first and foremost, that firms that have decarbonized within the EU ETS have not been negatively affected by this decision; if anything, they have even slightly improved their corporate performance.
-This is an encouraging signal suggesting that firms may enhance their economic and financial viability by transitioning to cleaner production methods.
+Overall, our findings align with existing literature, indicating that changes in firms' emission intensity are either not affecting their economic and financial performance, or they are slightly affecting it, meaning that reductions in emission intensity drive increases in corporate performance.
+This effect is stronger when controlling for the competitive environment that firms operate in.
+This result implies, first and foremost, that firms within the EU ETS have not been adversely affected by this decision; if anything, they have even slightly improved their corporate performance.
+This is an encouraging signal, and it will be interesting to observe if this trend continues amid the EU's latest regulatory, changes which are not covered in this study, including the last phase of the EU ETS and the implementation of a Carbon Border Adjustment Mechanism in its initial transitory phase.

 While integrating costs and carbon reduction into the production process could potentially boost energy or intermediate input efficiency, heavy industry sectors require substantial investments to develop entirely new production processes for full or significant decarbonization.
 Therefore, these gains depend on how well these regulated sectors can adapt and innovate, particularly as the EU's climate policies become more stringent.
-This study does not capture the EU's most recent regulatory changes including the last phase of the EU ETS and the implementation of a Carbon Border Adjustment Mechanism in its initial transitory phase.
 Further research should be conducted to understand the underlying mechanisms of this relationship, particularly regarding the role of innovation in green or general technology.